-As I stated at the outset, we has set ambitious but achievable goals to help the U.S. make development of domestic sources of clean, renewable energy a reality.
-The combination of streamlined processes along with the increased involvement of our state and federal partners is helping BOEMRE make good strides in reaching those goals.
-We are excited to have a prominent role in the nation's renewable energy future, and we look forward to working with stakeholders to develop a thriving domestic offshore wind industry that is coordinated and supports Executive Order 13547 and the national policy for stewardship of the oceans.
+BOEMRE has set ambitious but achievable goals to help the U.S. make development of domestic sources of clean, renewable energy a reality.
+The combination of streamlined processes along with the increased involvement of state and federal partners is helping BOEMRE make good strides in reaching those goals.
+BOEMRE is excited to have a prominent role in the nation's renewable energy future, and looks forward to working with stakeholders to develop a thriving domestic offshore wind industry that is coordinated and supports Executive Order 13547 and the national policy for stewardship of the oceans.